FbF/Laravel-Pages/README.md

 ## Administrator

-You can use the excellent Laravel Administrator package by frozennode to administer your blog.
+You can use the excellent Laravel Administrator package by frozennode to administer your pages.

 http://administrator.frozennode.com/docs/installation